Pitot–static system

-A pitot-static system is a system of pressure-sensitive instruments that is most often used in aviation to determine an aircraft's airspeed, Mach number, altitude, and altitude trend.
-A pitot-static system generally consists of a pitot tube, a static port, and the pitot-static instruments.
+A pitot–static system is a system of pressure-sensitive instruments that is most often used in aviation to determine an aircraft's airspeed, Mach number, altitude, and altitude trend.
+A pitot–static system generally consists of a pitot tube, a static port, and the pitot–static instruments.
 Other instruments that might be connected are air data computers, flight data recorders, altitude encoders, cabin pressurization controllers, and various airspeed switches.
-Errors in pitot-static system readings can be extremely dangerous as the information obtained from the pitot static system, such as altitude, is potentially safety-critical.
-Several commercial airline disasters have been traced to a failure of the pitot-static system.
+Errors in pitot–static system readings can be extremely dangerous as the information obtained from the pitot static system, such as altitude, is potentially safety-critical.
+Several commercial airline disasters have been traced to a failure of the pitot–static system.

+The Code of Federal Regulations (CFRs) require pitot–static systems installed in US-registered aircraft to be tested and inspected every 24 calendar months.

-Pitot-static pressure
+Pitot–static pressure

-The pitot-static system of instruments uses the principle of air pressure gradient.
+The pitot–static system of instruments uses the principle of air pressure gradient.
 It works by measuring pressures or pressure differences and using these values to assess the speed and altitude.
 These pressures can be measured either from the static port (static pressure) or the pitot tube (pitot pressure).
 The static pressure is used in all measurements, while the pitot pressure is used only to determine airspeed.